Article

 Businesses should clearly notify customers whether a service charge added to the bill is required or voluntary.
 They should have a policy for how they split these amounts, which can be easily explained to customers.

-- From 1st July 2024, the Tipping Act will take effect requiring employers to:
+From 1st July 2024, the Tipping Act requires employers to:

 - pass on all tips by the end of the month after the tip was received

-- ensure they are shared in a fair and transparent manner
+- ensure tips are shared in a fair and transparent manner

 - maintain a written policy on how tips are dealt with

-- Maintain a record of all tips paid at their workplace and how they have been allocated, with workers having right to request a ‘tipping record’.
+- maintain a record of all tips paid at their workplace and how they have been allocated.
+Workers have a right to request a ‘tipping record’.

 Navigating your tax obligations